 • Standing Order – this is a way of giving a set amount on a regular basis, eg monthly, and once setup requires no intervention; this can be gift-aided.

-If you wish to set up a standing order or use the envelope scheme, click here; after completion, please post it in the church letterbox, which is to the right immediately inside the entrance to St Mary’s, addressed for the attention of Mrs Harden.
+If you wish to set up a standing order or use the envelope scheme, click here; after completion, please return it to the address on the form.

 Importance of Gift Aided donations